frejoel/tsdemux/README.md

 It is thread-safe if content is demultiplexed using a separate Demux Context per thread.

-The demux example, `examples/demux.c`, creates a single Demux Context on a single (main) thread.
+The tsinfo example, `examples/tsinfo.c`, creates a single Demux Context on a single (main) thread.

 ## Documentation
 The `src/tsdemux.h` header file contains the public API documentation.
-This header is generated and distributed with the Library files.
+This header is distributed with the Library files.

 The best place to get started would be the examples which are in the `examples` directory.
-The examples are heavily documented tutorials with instructions on how to work with the library.
+The examples are documented tutorials with instructions on how to work with the library.

 # Installation